We’re Obsessed With This Flavored Olive Oil

 Julie adds, “A lot of producers will add flavoring that allows you to make as much as you want throughout the year but it doesn’t have that true flavor of the produce.
 So co-crushing it, crushing the produce with the olives and extracting out that oil just gives you a really true flavor.
 And the fresh produce comes from local farmers throughout California.”

-Ready to visit CaliVirgin?
+Ready to visit Calivirgin?
 Here’s the scoop

-So, are you ready to taste CaliVirgin’s spectacular co-crushed olive oils?
+So, are you ready to taste Calivirgin’s spectacular co-crushed olive oils?
 While they may be a cult-favorite, they definitely aren’t the only attraction.
-In addition to their flavored olive oils, CaliVirgin also produces California extra virgin olive oils and CaliVines wine.
-Their spacious tasting room boasts a chic indoor space, well-stocked with CaliVines wine, CaliVirgin olive oils and other items that would make the perfect gift for the food-lover in your family.
+In addition to their flavored olive oils, Calivirgin also produces California extra virgin olive oils and Calivines wine.
+Their spacious tasting room boasts a chic indoor space, well-stocked with Calivines wine, Calivirgin olive oils and other items that would make the perfect gift for the food-lover in your family.
 And the outdoor tasting area is kid and pet-friendly with live music every Sunday afternoon.

-CaliVirgin also regularly hosts events.
+Calivirgin also regularly hosts events.
 They offer special olive oil and wine pairings, host exclusive dinners, and even partner with local vendors on seasonal crafting nights.
-A perfect example is this October event when CaliVirgin teams up with Star Succulents to teach guests how to create pumpkin succulents
+A perfect example is this October event when Calivirgin teams up with Star Succulents to teach guests how to create pumpkin succulents.

 There’s so much to do in Lodi!

-If you’re planning a visit to CaliVirgin, why not make it a weekend?
+If you’re planning a visit to Calivirgin, why not make it a weekend?
 There’s so much to do in Lodi.
-Mike and Julie shared a few of their favorite things to do in their hometown, “If someone was spending a weekend in Lodi, we’d tell ’em to stop here at Cal Vines Winery and Olive Mill.
+Mike and Julie shared a few of their favorite things to do in their hometown, “If someone was spending a weekend in Lodi, we’d tell ’em to stop here at Calivines Winery and Olive Mill.
 After that, they should head into town.
 There’s almost a hundred wineries here in Lodi.
 Stop out of a few of them.
 Be sure to hit downtown, where there’s great local restaurants.
-Pop over to Lodi Lake and take a walk on the nature trail or jump in a kayak, and explore the Consumnes river.
+Pop over to Lodi Lake and take a walk on the nature trail or jump in a kayak, and explore the Mokelumne river.
 There’s lots to do here in Lodi, California.”

 Article and photography by Hilary Rance.